By Maldives specialist Francesca

 Only a 10 ten minute speedboat journey from Male Airport, Kurumba is both well-located and excellent value.
 The dedicated play space and pool area ensure that parents can relax, knowing their children are being well looked after.

 Though the idea of being educated while on vacation may not sound appealing, the marine biologist at the Conrad Rangali will bring the seabed to life for young explorers.
-Seeing turtles, octopuses, manta rays, and exotic fish darting in amongst the reef will mean they return home as lifelong marine enthusiasts.
+Seeing turtles, octopuses, manta rays, and exotic fish darting in among the reef will mean they return home as lifelong marine enthusiasts.